benetflo/rp2350-secure-boot-chain/README.md

 * A simple HTTP server for OTA updates.
 * Scripts for building, signing and flashing firmware.

+*This project defends against:*
+* Boot process tampering by ensuring that only trusted, signed bootloaders are executed.
+* Firmware integrity attacks by ensuring that only signed firmware images are executed.
+* Rollback attacks by enforcing firmware version control using OTP memory.
+* Safe fallback to functional firmware by using A/B partitions, if errors were to occur during OTA updates or due to corrupted firmware images.

+*This project does NOT defend against:*
+* Physical attacks, such as hardware probing, memory extraction, or fault injection.
+* Side-channel attacks, including timing or power analysis attacks.
+* Attacks targeting the underlying hardware, such as exploitation of vulnerabilities in the boot ROM.
+* Network-level attacks beyond the implemented security mechanisms of the update server.

+This project does not make use of ARM TrustZone.
+However, it is recommended as an additional layer of security, as it enables the isolation of critical parts of the system, such as the bootloader, in a secure memory and execution environment.

+The reason TrustZone is not used in this project is that the implementation was started without considering it.
+Therefore, integrating TrustZone at this stage would require a complete refactoring of the existing codebase.
+When comparing the effort required for such a refactor to the benefits it would provide, it was determined that it was not worth implementing within the scope and time constraints of this project.
+However, future work could consider integrating ARM TrustZone to further enhance system isolation and security.

 # Guide for using this project